canhtuongvinh/cms-system/ADR-001-use-adr.md

 Use Architecture Decision Records, described by Michael Nygard. https://cognitect.com/blog/2011/11/15/documenting-architecture-decisions

 ## Consequences:
-We will use Architectural Decision Records (ADRs) to document significant architectural decisions made during the project.
-This approach will help us track the rationale behind decisions, the context in which they were made, and the implications they have on the project.
+Use Architectural Decision Records (ADRs) to document significant architectural decisions made during the project.
+This approach will help track the rationale behind decisions, the context in which they were made, and the implications they have on the project.

 ### Pro:
 - Improved Communication: ADRs will serve as a clear communication tool for current and future team members to understand architectural decisions and their rationales.